 We are living through a remarkable time.
-The COVID-19 pandemic has many people are feeling anxious, irritable, afraid, or ambivalent.
-Ordered to observe physical distancing we miss the vibrance of life, and questions loom about the future.
+The COVID-19 pandemic has many people feeling anxious, irritable, afraid, or ambivalent.
 The field of positive psychology has a lot to offer from its scientific insights on human wellbeing and practical applications.
-That is why IPPA is offering a four-part webinar series that may help people enhance their psychological immunity through evidence-based skills that are inclusive, adaptive, and pragmatic.*
+That is why IPPA recently offered a four-part webinar series that may help people enhance their psychological immunity through evidence-based skills that are inclusive, adaptive, and pragmatic.*

 About the presenter: